 All the noodle soups you know and love from Redfern's ramen poster child are available for pick-up at both the Regent Street original and new Randwick locations via the website.

-Newtown's motorcycle-repair-shop-cum-ramen-ya are still open for takeaway at lunch time.
-Have a look at the menu here, and place your order by calling 02 9550 3891.
-You can also score the "ultimate" two-minute noodles to prepare at home later.
+Newtown's motorcycle-repair-shop-cum-ramen-ya is still open for pick-up and home delivery.
+Have a look at the menu here, and place your order by calling 02 9550 3891 or jumping on the website.

 This Leichhardt pub is changing gears and temporarily resurfacing as a convenience store, with dry goods, fresh produce as well as beer, wine and spirits all available for takeaway.